divyadhimaan/system-design-playground/concepts/tradeoffs.md

 > Reducing latency involves avoiding blocking or waiting for resources.
 Sacrificing accuracy for faster responses involves making guesses on past data.

 ---

+## Tradeoffs

+### Memory
+- Increasing memory allows more data to be cached.
+- ✅ Lowers latency.
+- ⚠️ Raises cost.
+- Impact on consistency/availability depends on cache policies.

+### Throughput
+- Inversely related to latency.
+- ⬇️ Latency → ⬇️ Throughput.
+- No significant link with cost or availability.

+### Cost
+- ⬆️ Cost may reduce latency by allocating better resources.
+- ❌ No direct link to throughput, consistency, or availability.

+### Latency
+- ⬇️ Latency possible with ⬆️ cost, but not guaranteed.
+- Inversely related to consistency: tolerating inconsistency allows faster response.

+### Consistency
+- Inversely related to availability (CAP theorem).
+- ⬆️ Consistency → ⬇️ Availability.
+- More dependent on algorithms than on cost (e.g., Paxos, Raft).

+### Availability
+- Inversely related to consistency.
+- Requires partition tolerance.
+- Real-world systems aim for acceptable levels of both based on SLAs.